 White Papers must NOT be submitted through the Grants.gov application process.
-White paper submissions must be submitted through email.
-Please see Section II.D.2.iii for more information...
+White papers must be submitted via e-mail as described in Section D.2.b.iii above.

 All attachments to grant applications submitted through Grants.Gov must be in Adobe Portable Document Format.
-Proposals with attachments submitted in word processing, spreadsheet, or any format other than Adobe Portable Document Format will not be considered for an award.
+Proposals with attachments submitted in word processing, spreadsheet, or any format other than Adobe Portable Document Format will not be considered for award.